Frequently Asked Questions

 Yes!
 CPI offers Two-Way Communication Pattern Intelligence (Patent Pending).

-Inbound Protection: When you paste context (what they said to you), CPI analyzes THEIR message for toxic patterns like gaslighting, manipulation, and stonewalling — and highlights healthy patterns like accountability and repair attempts.
+Inbound Protection: When you paste context (what they said to you), CPI checks THEIR message for toxic patterns like gaslighting, manipulation, and stonewalling — and highlights healthy patterns like accountability and repair attempts.
 If toxic patterns are detected, you'll see a warning that validates your perception and suggests healthy boundary-setting responses.

 Why this matters: People in toxic relationships often can't see manipulation clearly.
 Gaslighting victims doubt their own reality.
 CPI provides real-time validation: “You're not crazy.
 This IS gaslighting.”